user154lt/ELK-BLEDOM-Command-Util/README.md

 is assigned as an integer value.
 Please note as this is kotlin bytes are signed so if you intend to use the data in a project using unsigned bytes you will have to adjust the values accordingly.

+So far these are the commands I have working:

+Turn On/Off
+Set color
+Set brightness
+Set pattern
+Set pattern speed
+Set internal time/day of the week
+Set scheduled on/off time
+Clear scheduled on/off time